StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

 ### Pre-requisites

-The following prerequisites need to be met:
+To set up the Dynatrace integration:

-* [StackState Agent V2](/stackpacks/integrations/agent.md) must be installed on a single machine that can connect to both Dynatrace and StackState.
+* [StackState Agent V2](/stackpacks/integrations/agent.md) installed on a machine that can connect to both Dynatrace and StackState.
-* A Dynatrace instance must be running.
+* A running Dynatrace instance.
-* An API Token from Dynatrace with access to read the Smartscape Topology.
+* A Dynatrace API Token with access to read the Smartscape Topology, see [REST API endpoints](#rest-api-endpoints).

 ### Install

 The Dynatrace StackPack requires the following parameters to collect the topology information :

-* **Dynatrace URL** -- the Dynatrace url from which topology need to be collected.
+* **Dynatrace URL** - the Dynatrace URL from which topology need to be collected.
-* **Dynatrace Instance Name** -- the user-defined name of Dynatrace account shown in configurations such as views.
+* **Dynatrace Instance Name** - the user-defined name of the Dynatrace account shown in configurations such as views.

 ### Configure